Our Impact

 The World is Going to Hell but You Can Buy Great Stuff

-Wildlife photographer, Charlie Hamilton James, recruited Litus Lekalaile to highlight the impacts of climate change in Africa, as part of a provoking exhibition revealing the apathy and structural oblivion of unhinged consumers on a dying planet.
+Wildlife photographer, Charlie Hamilton James, recruited Litus Lekalaile to highlight the impacts of climate change in Africa, as part of a provoking exhibition revealing the apathy and structural oblivion of hyper-consumerism on a dying planet.

 2025